LAB-Programming/Gravity/README.md

 * Should be more easily configurable
     * Every setting should be set-able without editing the source code
 * Ability to configure and restart new simulation while running
+* Refactor code to be better
+    * STOP USING SO MANY DAMN GLOBALS
+    * More classes, less God object
-* Make it even more awesome
+* Make it even more awesome in ways we don't even know yet

 ##Done